soygcm/teki/README.md

     * Some users of XQC appears to be interested, 5 of them showed an interest in actually purchase the tickets.
     * Zero biology students (in UNSW Sydney) showed interest in going to mars.
     * 1 physics student (in UNSW Sydney) showed interest in going to mars.
-    * 10 chemestry students (in UNSW Sydney) showed interest in going to mars.
+    * 10 chemestry students (in UNSW Sydney) showed interest in going to mars.  -->

 ### 6. Pitch Deck 🎪

 There is no better instruction on what to put in your pitch deck than this https://slidebean.com/blog/startups-pitch-deck-examples/

-These is the tipical content you should have:
+These is the tipical content you could have:

 1. Problem
 2. Solution